kkoz3434/lwm2m-astro-pi/README.md

 # Implementation
 Implementation of these resources takes place in python files called ResourceHandlers.
-- SensorValue ResourceHandler no. 5700 is responsible for computing actual values.
+- SensorValue (ResourceHandler 5700) is responsible for computing actual values.
 It contains business logic and computes it depending on instance_id passed as an argument to the read() function
-- ResourceHandler 5750 represents an application type and contains description of every instance
+- Application_Type (ResourceHandler 5750) represents an application type and contains description of every instance
-- ResourceHandler 5701 represents the sensor units, so it defines the meaning of values returned by sensor value ResourceHandler
+- Sensor_Unit (ResourceHandler 5701) represents the sensor units, so it defines the meaning of values returned by sensor value ResourceHandler

 # Project in action
 The svetovid service has to be enabled at the Raspberry Pi.